neumino/blog/_posts/2019-07-11-a-vous-dira-je-maman.md

 Valent mieux que la raison.
 ```

-The version I heard as a child that I couldn't find anywhere on the Internet is:
+The version that my mother sang to me as a child is slightly different.
+One of
+my preschool teacher (Roselyne) taught it to my parents.
+Since I couldn't find
+it on the Internet, I thought it would be interesting to write it down for
+future generations.

 ```
 Ah !
 Vous dirai-je maman